MicrosoftDocs/machine-learning-server-docs/microsoft-r/overview-server.md

 * Toggle between local and remote sessions on the command line
 * Deployment engine for operationalizing analytics for multi-server topologies with clustered web nodes and compute nodes

-## Interoperability with R language and across Microsoft R

-R Server is built on open source R 3.3.2 and is 100% compatible with the R language.
-You can run any pure open source R solution on a Microsoft R Open, Microsoft R Client, or Microsoft R Server deployment.

-Value-added packages like RevoScaleR, MicrosoftML, and mrsdeploy are available in both Microsoft R Client and Microsoft R Server.
-Although packages are equally available, the infrastructure backed by each product is substantially different.
-R Client is limited to in-memory data storage and can use a maximum of two processors.

-R Server is the flagship product of the [Microsoft R product family](microsoft-r-getting-started.md) and supports much larger workloads.
-Data scientists typically switch to R Server when data and computational requirements cannot be accommodated on R Client.

-Existing solutions developed with R Client can be deployed to R Server with minimal or no changes, but most developers make use of the additional functions, such as parallel and distributed computing that become available when you upgrade to R Server.

-In this release, the [mrsdeploy package](mrsdeploy/mrsdeploy.md) gives you the ability to toggle between remote and local sessions in an R console application.
-As you change the compute context and make other adjustments to increase data size, you can set up a remote session and issue commands to validate your changes incrementally.

 <a name="installationlinks"></a>
 ## Installation links